ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/discussions/log.md

 * ConvertToMD is quick in the US; they were surprised tht it can take 10 minuts here for WISH
 * MultiBlock data set was mentioned as a distribued data set option
 * We should check if MDConvertToDiffractionMD produces the same as ConvertToMD (with and without Lorentz correction)

+### Standup with Simon and Lamar 25/10/2017
+* Simon mentioned that the powder reduction at the SNS makes use of CompactEvents, wich will reduce the number of events by creating weighted events out of events which are within a certain tolerance.
+The tolerance would be set by the resolution in the experiment.
+We need to check what the resolution of ESS instruments are.